mkdoc/mkapi/README.md

 into a string, parse the comments in the resulting string into an AST and transform the AST into commonmark compliant markdown.

+The callback function is passed an error and also the AST on success:
+`function(err, ast)`.

 * `files` Array List of files to parse.
 * `opts` Object Parse options.
 * `cb` Function Callback function.